 App developers are rolling out iOS 13 support updates so if you're having issues with your apps, make sure you're running the latest version.

-If you need additional feedback about the update, have a look at our list of reasons to and not to install iOS 13.2.2 right now.
+You can start with a look at our list of reasons to and not to install iOS 13.4.1 right now.